 Erasmus Mundus Scholar, 2010

 My research focuses on the role of developmental mechanisms in the evolution and diversification of form, using nematode worms as a tractable laboratory model.
 Nematodes lead virtually every lifestyle known to animals and include microbivores, omnivores, predators, and parasites of insects, vertebrates, and plants.
 The diversity of nematode mouthparts bears testament to this remarkable ability to specialize.
-I seek to unravel the mechanisms underlying such morphological diversification by integrating developmental biology, genetics, population genetics, phylogenetics, and natural history.
+I seek to unravel the mechanisms underlying such morphological diversification by integrating developmental genetics, phylogenetics, genomics, and natural history.

 My lab uses the nematode Pristionchus pacificus as a reference point and model, and we focus on the genetic basis of developmental plasticity (polyphenism) in its mouthparts.
 After an irreversible decision in larval development, nematodes of this species, and others in its family (Diplogastridae), assume one of two distinct feeding-forms that perform alternative ecological functions.
 This dimorphism involves an evolutionary novelty: teeth, which enable predatory feeding on other nematodes.